ETHIOPIAN Suke Quto

 Ethiopian Suke Quto New Crop.

-Sometimes we forget just how vibrant new crop coffees are, as fine farms like Suke Quto quietly sit in our roastery for much of the year.
-However exciting the lure of new crop Centrals are, that keep us sample roasting for hour upon hour.
-Always we return to new crop Ethiopia with renewed excitement and passion.
+Sometimes we forget just how vibrant new crop coffees are, as fine producers like Suke Quto quietly sit in our roastery for much of the year.
+The crisp acidity and refined depth are just exceptional and delicious.
+Perfect for long sunny days.

 Varieties: Kurume and Welicho